mfairchild365/a11yformsfix/readme.md

 ### Solution

-This module moves the `required` attributes from the `radios` and `checkboxes` container element (fieldset) to the child radio and checkbox elements.
+This module moves the `required` attributes from the `radios` container element (fieldset) to the child radio elements.
 This correctly surfaces the required property to assistive technology.
+HTML5 does not support the `required` attribute on a group of checkboxes, so a JS fix will be required for that (I don't have this implemented).

 Before these were being rendered as something like: